dynamite-ready/stun/README.md

 Hence this fork.
 Developing to fit to purpose.

-Also compiles cross platform with CMake (Tested on Windows 10 with VS Studio 2015, and on Unbuntu).
+Also compiles cross platform with CMake (Tested on Windows 10 with VS Studio 2015, and on Ubuntu).
 You'll need to install CMake on both platforms first.

 Linux: